Man Shares Unusual Observation After He Drove US Missionary Alex Barbir in Nigeria

 Jos massacre: Emotional moment Tinubu addresses woman who held her deceased son

-Sharing his pictures with Barbir, Joshua, in a Facebook post on Sunday, April 5, disclosed that he noticed that his SUV was constantly being followed by some strange cars during the short time he moved with and drove Barbir in Nigeria.
+Sharing his pictures with Barbir, Joshua, in a Facebook post on Sunday, April 5, disclosed that he noticed that his SUV was constantly being followed by some strange cars during the short time he travelled with and drove Barbir in Nigeria.

 He observed the same strange cars following him even when he was no longer with Barbir.
 Joshua claimed that evil was working very hard in Nigeria to silence the truth and keep the faithful under bondage.